 Developed and delivered training programs for junior accountants, resulting in improved performance and reduced errors.

-With all this new information on what makes a good accountant CV, we have summarised some key points below.
+With all this new information on what makes a good CV, we have summarised some key points below.

-Emphasise your relevant education, qualifications, and certifications in accounting or finance.
+Emphasise your relevant education, qualifications, and certifications.